open-toolchain/simple-helm-toolchain/README.md

 - build container image on every Git commit,
 - use a private image registry to store the built image, automatically configure access permissions for target cluster deployment using API tokens than can be revoked,
 - check container image for security vulnerabilities,
-- use a Helm chart to conduct the deployment of each release, abstracting away continuous integration via Helm command parameters,
+- use a Helm chart to conduct the deployment of each release, abstracting away continuous integration via Helm command parameters.
+Reuse existing Tiller (Helm server) if detected, install it if missing (allowing to control Helm version via env property in pipeline)
 - use an explicit namespace in cluster to insulate each deployment (and make it easy to clear, by "kubectl delete namespace"),
-- reuse existing Tiller (Helm server) if detected, install it if missing (allowing to control Helm version via env property in pipeline)

 ![Icon](./pipe.png)

 ---
 ### Learn more